IARCbioinfo/damage-estimator-nf/README.md

 The tool writes in tmp folder so check that yours is specified in your .bash_profile (export TMPDIR=/data/tmp/, export TMP=/data/tmp)

+You can avoid installing all the external software by only installing Docker.
+See the [IARC-nf]((https://github.com/IARCbioinfo/IARC-nf) repository for more information.

 ## Input
   | Type      | Description     |
   |-----------|---------------|